prateek2131/ML_ops_Assignment/README.md

 # California Housing MLOps Project

-This project implements an end-to-end MLOps pipeline for the California Housing dataset, including model training, monitoring, and deployment with separate staging and production environments.
+This project implements an end-to-end MLOps pipeline for the California Housing dataset, including model training, monitoring, and deployment in a production environment.

 ## Project Structure